gab-duarte/spring-challenge/README.md

   You can change de post date in the sql query.

-  Access the endpoint Products from Followed List with Param "order = date_asc" or "order = date_desc"
+  Access the endpoint "Products from Followed List" with Param "order = date_asc" or "order = date_desc"

 Use the postman colletion to test the application and the h2 database to check persisted data